What Is Inventory Replenishment? Definition, Methods, and Best Practices for Online Retailers

 3. Periodic inventory replenishment method

-Using the periodic inventory replenishment method, inventory levels are restocked at set intervals.
+Using the periodic inventory replenishment method, inventory is restocked at set intervals.
 Inventory levels are only assessed at specific times or dates, no matter how low stock levels may drop before that point.
 This method is mostly used in warehouses with larger storage capacity.